-What were your tricks to balancing study time with rotations and classes?
+What were your tricks to balancing study time with clinical rotations?

 It was all about time management.
 The most important tip I can give regarding studying during M3 is to start early.
 I began studying on day one of each of my rotations, and there were rarely days I didn’t find time to study for at least an hour or two.
 It can be very difficult to find the energy after a long day on the wards, but I made sure to engage in some form each and every weekday night (reading, going through questions, etc.).
 The bulk of my studying, however, was done on the weekends.
 Weekends were generally free time, and I used them to my advantage by carving out half a day on Saturday and half a day on Sunday to study.
 I also took advantage of the downtime that I would occasionally get in the afternoons on the wards.

-Was it hard to keep up with a social life as an M3?
+Was it hard to keep up with your social life as an M3?

 In my experience, it was tough.
 I can say for sure that my social life took a hit during my M3 year, though I fully expected it to happen, so it didn’t come as a surprise.
 I even tried my best to stay off social media to not become disheartened by all the fun I was missing.
 Like everything else during M3 year, I learned to manage my time and still maintain something that resembled a social life, taking advantage of the holidays and long weekends to see my friends and family.